ecbassey/Python_Capstone_Project/README.md

 - BeautifulSoup + requests

 ### Must Have
-- User login
-admin vs other functionality???
+- Admin priviledge vs other user access
+  .
+What can an admin do that others are not allowed to.
+  .
+What happens if a non-admin tries to use admin priviledge access.

 ### Optional (Nice-to-Have)